-You will only be able to run the .bat file if you have started the server instance - see next section.
+You will only be able to run the .bat file if you have started the server instance as per previous section.

-If an instance is a replica (or similar), then you should apply the configurables to the master server and then checkpoint it before seeding the replica.
+If an instance is a replica (or similar), then you should apply the configurables to the master server and then checkpoint it before seeding the replica - see the Distributing Perforce guide.